irshadvaza/irshadvaza.tech/learning-guides/docker-k8s-aks-guide/07-kubernetes-core-objects.md

 ## 🧊 7.1 Pods — The Smallest Deployable Unit

 A **Pod** wraps one or more containers that share networking and storage.
+In other word : A **pod** is the smallest unit of compute that you can create and manage in K8s.
+The Pod contains one or more containers in it and they shared same network workspace, allowing them to communicate with each other using localhost.

 ```mermaid
 graph TB